Visions of Identity:

 VISIONS OF IDENTITY: British Cinema and Television Now

-THE LONDON SYMPOSIUM 2014 is also expected to include 'Visions of Identity: British Cinema and Television Now' - the First Annual British Cinema and Television Conference.
+This will be 'Visions of Identity: British Cinema and Television Now - the First Annual British Cinema and Television Conference'.